logo

 • CSA puts "the farmer's face on food" and increases understanding of how, where, and by whom our food is grown.

-Amy's Farm Stand
+Amy's Farm Produce

-Uno Tre Otto 114 N Indian Hill Blvd.
+Farm-to-Table Restaruant, Uno Tre Otto 114 N Indian Hill Blvd.
 Claremont

 Amy's Farm is Closed to the public